top of page

 Social Isolation: Discrimination that Attacks Your Reputation

-Social isolation focuses on shifting the opinion of others to fit a narrative of who the discriminating party believes you to be.
-The discriminating party will utilize the subjective bias of others and the power of repetition to change the way others see you, including those you once thought of as your strongest allies.
+Social isolation shifts the opinions of others to fit a narrative of who the discriminating party believes you to be.
+By leveraging the subjective bias of others and the power of repetition, the discriminator works to alter how even your strongest allies see you so that there is no one left to defend you as they continue to push you out.

 Black man frustrated after a boss discriminates and attempts to run his career